-The E2020 program offers students an opportunity to recover credit for failed classes or to take enrichment courses through computer-based instructional programs.
-This program is Internet-based and allows students to work independently at their own pace.
+The E2020 program offers students an opportunity to recover credit for failed classes.
+This program is internet-based and allows students to work independently at their own pace.
 Students will be able to complete work both at school and outside of school.
-All assessments must be completed in a proctored environment as determined by a staff member designated to oversee online learning.